Welcome to Hāpara Highlights Follow

 |

-See a summary of your entire class activity at a glance |
+See a summary of the browsing activity across your class. |

 |

-Record learner browsing activity (metadata and screenshots) at any point in time to explore at a later stage |
+Record student browsing activity (information and screenshots) at any point in time to explore at a later stage or share with students. |

 |

-Close tabs remotely from your screen |
+Close tabs remotely from your screen and provide a reason to help with digital citizenship skills. |

 |

-Create and edit groups of learners directly from Highlights to provide differentiated learning experiences.
-You can also filter Highlights to only view specific group activities |
+Create and edit groups of students to provide differentiated learning experiences.
+You can also filter Highlights to only view specific group activities. |

 |

-Stop all student browsing activity temporarily. |
+Pause all student browsing activity temporarily. |

 Student privacy limitations

 Your school or district may put limitations in place to prevent you from viewing students’ browsing when they are not in school.
-These limitations can be based on school hours (days and time) and/or location (whether students are connected to the school network).
+These limitations can be based on school hours (days and time) and/or location (whether or not students are connected to the school network).

 If you open Highlights outside of your designated school hours, you will see this message:

-If network limitations have been put in place and a student is not connected to the designated network(s), you will see this message in the student tile:
+If network limitations have been put in place, and a student is not connected to the designated network(s), you will see this message in the Student Tile:

 If you believe you are seeing either of these messages in error, reach out to your Hāpara administrator to check the student privacy settings for your school or district.

-Troubleshooting with Highlights
+Troubleshooting Highlights

 Student connection issues